FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-audio.md

 </TryDemo>

-Adds a clickable button to your dashboard.
+Adds an audio player to the dashboard.
+The audio player can be controlled by the user or by control messages.

 ## Properties